AshRouth/SOC/_motions/12 Month Crash Programme to Cut UK's Dependence on Russian Oil and Gas.md

 {:.alert .alert-primary}

 ## Synopsis
-Russia’s invasion of Ukraine is funded by sales of coal, oil and gas making buying these fuels both morally abhorrent and self-defeating.
+Russia’s invasion of Ukraine is funded by sales of coal, oil and gas, making buying these fuels both morally abhorrent and self-defeating.
 This motion demands an emergency programme to reduce our use of oil and gas and to help the rest of Europe do the same.